Burl26/smview/README.md

 The underlying database is a simple csv file that is read and written by the application.

 The integrated PDF viewer uses the mupdf engine.
 The front-end has been modified to create a continuous vertical scroll over multiple pages.
-I also stripped out
+I also stripped out support for linking and other file formats.

 Building the code
 step 1.
 You will need to download mupdf and build the library - see steps 2 and 3.